lquach01/Calculator/README.md

 # calculator
-making a VERY basic calculator

-The very basic calculator will be able to add, subtract, divide, and multiply numbers.
-There is no reset button.
-Can only do one calculation.
+Making a calculator that can add, subtract, multiply, and divide numbers.
+Reset button allows users to reset calculations.

+![screenshot] (./screenshot.png)